Intellectual property in China: Patent law

-Other legislation
+Other legislation and regulations

 Apart from major legislation on trademarks, copyright and patents, a few other laws and regulations have been passed to deal with intellectual property related issues.
 In 1986, the General Principles of Civil Law was adopted to protect the lawful civil rights and interests of citizens and legal persons, and to correctly regulate civil relations.
-Articles 94-97 of the General Principles of Civil Law deal with intellectual property rights of Chinese citizens and legal persons.
+Articles 94–97 of the General Principles of Civil Law deal with intellectual property rights of Chinese citizens and legal persons.

 In the 1990s, many more pieces of legislation were passed to perfect the intellectual property protection system.
 These include the Regulations on Customs Protection of Intellectual Property Rights (1995) and the Law Against Unfair Competition of the PRC (1993).
 The latter prohibited the passing off of registered trademarks, infringing trade secrets, the illegal use of well-known goods or names of other people, as well as other misleading and deceptive conduct.
 The Advertising Law of the PRC was passed in 1994 and extensively revised in 2015, to now include a joint liability with the advertising spokesperson, special regulations on public interest advertising, and most importantly a definition of misleading advertisement.

-A Foreign Investment Law introduced in late 2019 banned forced technology transfers.
+The Anti-Monopoly Law provides for investigating unreasonable IP licensing fees and authority for further supplementary regulations on IP issues.

+The Law of Seeds (2000) established the principle of state sovereignty over the regulation of germplasm resources for plant seeds.
+Eight years later, amendments to the Patent Law more broadly addressed protection for genetic resources.

+Although rarely enforced, the Administration of Technology Import/Export Regulations (TIER) previously prohibited foreign enterprises licensing their technology to China from restricting where that technology could be used and required them to waive any rights related to subsequent improvements to the technology.
+The provisions of TIER had been the subject of a number of WTO disputes.
+In March 2019, China agreed to revoke some of the TIER provisions.A Foreign Investment Law introduced in late 2019 banned forced technology transfers.

+With regard to artificial intelligence, the Cyberspace Administration of China issued draft measures which, among other provisions, obligate tech companies to implement safeguards to ensure their artificial intelligence platforms respect intellectual property rights.